NoiseByNorthwest/php-spx/README.md

 * x86-64 or ARM64
 * **GNU/Linux**, **macOS** or **FreeBSD**
 * zlib dev package (e.g. zlib1g-dev on Debian-based distros)
-* Zstandard dev package (e.g. libzstd-dev on Debian-based distros)
+* Optionally: Zstandard dev package (e.g. libzstd-dev on Debian-based distros).
+Zstandard is optional but recommended in order to minimize SPX's overhead.
 * PHP 5.4 to 8.4

 ## Installation